Video editing is part of your life. It almost feels like breathing, sleeping, or eating. It’s something you just do as a creator.

 - Head to your profile by clicking on the “Me” icon in the bottom right corner.

-- Select the video you want to edit.
+- Select the social video you want to edit.

 - Go to the side menu to find a triple-dotted icon.
-You will get several options to share and save the video.
+You will get several options to share and save high quality video.

 - Choose “Save video”.
 Now your uploaded video is saved in your gallery with all the effects, music, and filters that you have used.